|

 This class allows other symbol-table implementations to avoid

-checks.
+null checks.
 Think of this class like a header node in a linked

 list: it exists to make certain algorithms a bit cleaner, but you don't